MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Introduction

 Therefore, doubts persist over the applicability of low-redshift \fesc tracers during the EoR, which is their primary purpose.
-As $\sim12\,\mathrm{Gyr}$ of evolution has taken place between the EoR and our low-redshift measurements, there are numerous factors which may influence the universal validity of \fesc tracers, for example the merger fraction, known to increase with redshift \citep{Rodriguez-Gomez2015Illustris_mergers}, the evolution of the star formation efficiency \citep{Madau1996SF_history} and the UV background \citep{Fan2006UVBackground_EoR}.
-It is therefore important to search for LCEs as close to the EoR as possible, in order to assess low redshift tracers in the epoch where they become cosmologically relevant.
+As $\mathbf{\sim10\,\mathrm{Gyrs}}$ of evolution have taken place between the EoR and low-redshift measurements, there are numerous factors which may influence the universal validity of \fesc tracers.
+Examples include the merger fraction, known to increase with redshift \citep{Rodriguez-Gomez2015Illustris_mergers}, the evolution of the star formation efficiency \citep{Madau1996SF_history}, and the UV background \citep{Fan2006UVBackground_EoR}.
+It is therefore important to search for LCEs as close to the EoR as possible.